 Humans were not meant to live alone.
 They are social creatures.
 From the early prehistoric times, man has lived along with other men.
 There is a saying for that after all, about man’s aversion to loneliness.
 It goes “No man is an island, entire of itself; every man is a piece of the Continent, a part of the main.”
 Credits to John Donne’s Devotions (1624) on that one.
 That first bit, that bit that goes “No man is an island”, speaks truth to all of us.
-You may also see team action plans.
+You may also see plan samples.

 Groups that man uses to live and be a part of are called communities.
 A community is what is defined by the Oxford dictionary as A group of people living in the same place or having a particular characteristic in common.
 That “something” that they have in common can be as broad as norms, religions, values, or identity, or they can be as specific as in their interests, occupation, hobbies and other stuff for which purpose that man wants to band together.
 Those things become the social ties that bring together the community.
 Communities can range from tribes, teams, clans, to towns, nationality, or race.
 Those who are part of a community tend to share intent, belief, resources, preferences, needs, and risks.
 You may also see free action plans.